-During their two months in Phang Nga, students will work closely with a number of local partners and will be involved in a variety of conservation, education, and community development activities.
+During their eight weeks in Phang Nga, students will work closely with a number of local partners and will be involved in a variety of conservation, education, and community development activities.

 The first few days will involve orientation to Phang Nga and training, data collection protocols, and introduction to TEFL (Teaching English as a Foreign Language) training.
 Following orientation, students will participate in a variety of activities that may include conducting surveys in national parks, coastal habitat restoration though debris removal and mangrove planting, sea turtle conservation efforts, and enhancing environmental awareness as well as teaching English to children and adults.